tremo123/Ogar-unlimited/Newfeatures.md

 17. restartmin: Time in minutes till server restarts (if 0, it is off)
 18. anounceDelay: delay for highscore announcement
 19. AnounceDuration: duration of announcement
+20. motherCellMassProtection: 1 // Stopping mothercells from being too big (0 to disable)
+21. motherCellMaxMass: 10000 // Max mass of a mothercell

 ## OP